-2.2 Are joint ventures subject to merger control?
+2.3 Are joint ventures subject to merger control?

-According to the Competition Law, the establishment of joint ventures exercising all the functions of an autonomous economic entity are subject to the merger control.
+According to the Competition Law, the establishment of joint ventures exercising all the functions of an autonomous economic entity is subject to the merger control.

-2.3 What are the jurisdictional thresholds for application of merger control?
+2.4 What are the jurisdictional thresholds for application of merger control?

-The merger control applies to mergers when all of the following turnover thresholds are met: (i) the combined worldwide turnover of all the participating undertakings exceeds 70 billion Albanian Lek (approximately, €38,461,538) or the domestic combined turnover of all participating undertakings exceeds 800 million Albanian Leks (approximately, €6,153,846); and (ii) the domestic turnover of at least one participating undertaking exceeds 500 million Albanian Lek (approximately, €3,846,153).
+The merger control applies to mergers when all of the following turnover thresholds are met:

+the combined worldwide turnover of all the participating undertakings exceeds 70 billion Albanian Lek (approximately, €74,000,000) or the domestic combined

+- turnover of all participating undertakings exceeds 800 million Albanian Lek (approximately, €6,554,000); and - the domestic turnover of at least one participating undertaking exceeds 500 million Albanian Lek (approximately, €4,100,000).

-In general, the aggregate turnover includes the income of the participating undertakings realised in the preceding financial year from the sale of products falling within the undertakings ordinary activities, after deduction of taxes or fees directly related to the undertakings turnover.
+In general, the aggregate turnover includes the income of the participating undertakings realised in the preceding financial year from the sale of products falling within the undertakings' ordinary activities, after deduction of taxes or fees directly related to the undertakings' turnover.
 Whilst, in cases of mergers of credit or financial institutions the turnover is the income resulting in annual or consolidated accounts deriving from interests, shares, bonds, equity interests, commissions, net profit from financial operations and other income, after deduction of taxes.
 For insurance undertakings, the turnover is the gross income of subscribed premiums which include all received and collected amounts as per insurance contracts as well as reinsurances premiums, after deduction of taxes.

-When the merger consists of the acquisition of parts of one or more undertakings, for calculation of the seller/s turnover only the turnover corresponding to the parts which are the subject of the transaction shall be taken into account.
+When the merger consists of the acquisition of parts of one or more undertakings, for calculation of the seller's turnover only the turnover corresponding to the parts which are the subject of the transaction shall be taken into account.

 Specifically, when the participating undertaking is part of a group, its aggregate turnover is calculated by adding together the respective turnover of the members of the group (i.e. (i) the participating undertaking; (ii) its subsidiaries where the participating undertaking holds directly or indirectly more than half of the share capital or voting rights, or has the power to appoint more than half of the members of the supervisory board, the administrative board or other legal bodies representing the subsidiary, or has the right to manage the subsidiaries' affairs; (iii) its parent undertakings having the above said rights or powers; and (iv) the subsidiaries of its parent undertakings; those undertakings in which two or more undertakings as referred to under (i) to (iv) herein have jointly the rights or powers listed in (ii) herein).

-It should be underlined that in case where the participating undertaking is part of a group, the Competition Law excludes from the calculation of the turnover the sale of products performed between undertakings that are part of the group.
+In cases where the participating undertaking is part of a group, the Competition Law excludes from the calculation of the turnover the sale of products performed between undertakings that are part of the group.

-2.4 Does merger control apply in the absence of a substantive overlap?
+2.5 Does merger control apply in the absence of a substantive